ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/loyler-carner-album-giveaway.markdown

   \ a couple of tracks named after his favourite chefs.
 It already sounds like an\
   \ excellent soundtrack to breezy summer evenings.</p>\n<p>Enter the form below for\
   \ a chance to win and get ready to listen his amazing brand new songs!</p>\n"
-entry-title: "Win Loyle Career 'Not Waving, But Drowning' CD!"
+entry-title: "Win Loyle Carner 'Not Waving, But Drowning' CD!"
 entry-content: "<p>Enter the draw to win  Loyle Career 'Not Waving, But Drowning'\
   \ CD by entering below before 23:59 on 27th of May 2019.</p>\n"
 has-winner: false
-prize-description: "Loyle Career 'Not Waving, But Drowning' CD."
+prize-description: "Loyle Carner 'Not Waving, But Drowning' CD."
 special-conditions: "Multiple entries are allowed up to one every day"
 country-restrictions:
 - "GB"